ExistensialReset/flowmosr/systemic/EXPERT_CERTIFICATION_PROTOCOL.md

 ## Result

-👉 System is:
-- Fast where possible
+👉 Fast where possible
-- Deep where necessary
+👉 Deep where necessary

 ---